Lieb-Mattis states for robust entangled differential phase sensing: Entangled target state

 When the coefficients $c_M$ are chosen to be $\propto \left[-\tanh(\alpha)\right]^{N/4-M}$, these states form a family of states that mimics bosonic two-mode squeezed states within a spin system \cite{cable2010parameter,sundar2023bosonic, mamaev2025non}, where $\alpha$ is the squeezing strength.
 The maximally two-mode squeezed state corresponds to the limit $\alpha\rightarrow \infty$, where the state coincides with the ground state of the Lieb-Mattis Hamiltonian (see Appendix.~\ref{app:parentHamiltonian})

 The Lieb-Mattis state, illustrated in Fig.~\ref{fig:sequence}(b), is the state symmetrized over all permutations within each subsystem in which each atom in one ensemble forms a singlet with an atom in the other ensemble.
-Similarly a macroscopic singlet state, in which each atom forms a singlet with every other atom, has previously been proposed as a resource for estimating a field gradient \cite{urizar2013macroscopic}.
-However, such a state inherently breaks permutation invariance within each subensemble.

-The distinctive structure of $\ket{\psi_{\rm T}}$ as a superposition of pairwise entangled atoms, in contrast to the globally entangled GHZ state, features entanglement that is inherently robust against atom loss \cite{vidal1999robustness, dur2000three, wang2002pairwise, neven2018entanglement}.
-The same robustness applies when an atom decays from the excited state to the ground state, effectively projecting itself and its singlet partners into the ground state that cannot acquire a phase and is thus lost for sensing purposes.
-Recent results further indicate that such robustness to particle loss signifies that the entanglement enhancement is likely to persist under moderate loss of atoms \cite{lin2024covariant}, whereas losing even a single particle destroys the useful entanglement in a GHZ state.
-While spin-squeezed states exhibit similar resilience, the objective of this manuscript is to introduce entangled states and measurement protocols that not only offer robustness but also achieve a scalable improvement in the estimator variance beyond what is possible with two spin-squeezed ensembles.
+A related mixed state—an equal probabilistic mixture over all such singlet coverings—has previously been considered for field-gradient estimation\cite{urizar2013macroscopic}.
+Although this mixed state is intrinsically insensitive to common-mode noise, it does not provide entanglement-enhanced sensitivity for gradient sensing~\cite{altenburg2017estimation}.

-The state $\ket{\psi_{\rm T}}$ is uniquely characterized as the eigenstate of $\bm{J} \cdot \bm{J}$ with eigenvalue zero and of $\bm{J}^K \cdot \bm{J}^K$ with eigenvalue $\frac{N}{4}\left(\frac{N}{4} + 1\right)$.
-It satisfies both criteria outlined in the preceding section.
-Accordingly, we refer to this state as the “target state” in the context of the state-preparation protocols considered in this manuscript.
-Specifically, the measurement expectation value as a function of the encoded phase is
+The state $\ket{\psi_{\rm T}}$ is uniquely characterized as the eigenstate of $\bm{J}\cdot\bm{J}$ with eigenvalue zero, and therefore corresponds to $\ket{J=0,M=0}$ in the non-degenerate $\ket{J,M}$ basis introduced earlier.
+It combines a large interference-fringe contrast with a low measurement variance, making it a natural “target state” for the state-preparation protocols explored in this work.